 Special "wildcards" may be used when specifying pathnames to some (but not all) commands.
 This allows one to name several different files at one time.
-Typing a "" as part of a pathname, matches 0 or more characters in the place where the "" appears.
+Typing a "\" as part of a pathname, matches 0 or more characters in the place where the "\" appears.
+Typing "?" matches exactly one character.
 For instance, if a directory contains files abc1, abc12, abc2, wildcards could be used as follows:

-ab1 matches abc1; a one-character match.
+ab\1 matches abc1; a one-character match.

-abc matches all three files.
+abc\ matches all three files.

-abc1 matches abc1 and abc12.
+abc1\ matches abc1 and abc12.

-bc2 matches abc12 and abc2.
+\bc\2 matches abc12 and abc2.